We deliver our services at your training facility, utilizing four state-of-the-art modalities:

 Our team is able to deliver a complete suite of innovative services at your training facility.
 With an impressive wealth of experience working for some of the world’s leading teams and federations, our team are experts in their fields.

-Jarrod is the Co-Founder of Total Performance.
-He has been working in track and field for the last 5 years as a consultant Sports Physiotherapist, in the UK and USA as well as consulting to NBA teams and football players in the English Premiere League and Premiership Rugby.
+Jarrod is the founder of Total Performance and has been working in elite sport for over 15 years as a consultant Sports Physiotherapist.
+His work resides in the UK consulting to teams in the English Premiere League and Premiership Rugby, and to NBA teams in the USA.

 Jarrod has a Masters in Sports Physiotherapy from La Trobe University, Melbourne Australia as well as a BAppSc in Physiotherapy from University of Sydney and a BHSc from the University of Technology, Sydney.